klahnakoski/mo-parsing/README.md

 ### The `Engine`

-The `mo_parsing.engine.CURRENT` is used during parser creation: It is effectively the lexxer with additional features to simplify the language definition.
+The `mo_parsing.engines.CURRENT` is used during parser creation: It is effectively the lexxer with additional features to simplify the language definition.
 You declare a standard `Engine` like so:

     with Engine() as engine:
         # PUT YOUR LANGUAGE DEFINITION HERE